 Student Advocacy Officers (SAOs) provide a free, independent and confidential service assisting you in a wide range of academic, administrative, and financial and welfare matters.
-SAOs help you make sense of University policies and procedures and offer information, support and advice on issues such as re-marks, final grade appeals, placement difficulties, complaints and ‘at risk’ and ‘show cause’ procedures, among many others.
+SAOs help you make sense of University policies and procedures and offer information, navigation, support and advice on issues such as re-marks, final grade appeals, placement difficulties, complaints, remission of fees under special circumstances and ‘difficulties progressing’ and ‘show cause’ procedures, among many others.

 If you are not sure whether an advocate can help you, do come and speak to us!
 We can always refer you, if necessary.